Az-Net/Proposals/Mathematics/Followup Limiting.md

 However, the inequality |0| < ε + a sin(bt + c) is also true for any point in the complex plane that is not on the lemniscate.
 This is because the absolute value of any complex number is always non-negative, so the left-hand side of the inequality is always non-negative, and the right-hand side of the inequality is always non-negative.
 Therefore, the inequality is always true, regardless of whether the point is on the lemniscate or not.

-In other words, the lemniscate is a subset of the set of all points in the complex plane that satisfy the equation |0| < ε + a sin(bt + c).
-The difference is that the lemniscate is a specific set of points in the complex plane, while the entire complex plane is a much larger set of points.
+In other words, the lemniscate is a subset of the set of all points in the complex plane that satisfy the equation.
+The difference is that the lemniscate is a specific subset of points in the complex plane, while the entire complex plane is a much larger set of points.

 So, the two statements are not contradictory.
 They are simply two different ways of describing the same set of points in the complex plane.